A small business guide to GDPR

 If your business regularly processes customer data or personal information, then GDPR rules apply to all controllers and processors of data within your company.
 GDPR is automatically be applied to any company with more than 250 employees, as well as those that employ fewer but process personal data on a regular basis.

-In order to make sure your business is fully up to speed with GDPR, and is following the guidelines, it’s recommended you appoint a Data Protection Officer (DPO), who can fulfill the following roles:
+In order to make sure your business is fully up to speed with GDPR, and is following the guidelines, it's recommended you appoint a Data Protection Officer (DPO), who can fulfil the following roles:

 - Inform and advise the organisation and employees about their obligations under GDPR

 - Monitor data compliance